Huachao/vscode-restclient/README.md

     "time": "Wed, 21 Oct 2015 18:27:50 GMT"
 }
 ```
 Once you prepared a request, click the `Send Request` link above the request, or use shortcut `Ctrl+Alt+R`(`Cmd+Alt+R` for macOS), or right-click in the editor and then select `Send Request` in the menu, or press `F1` and then select/type `Rest Client: Send Request`, the response will be previewed in a separate __webview__ panel of Visual Studio Code.
 If you'd like to use the full power of searching, selecting or manipulating in Visual Studio Code, you can also preview response in __an untitled document__ by setting `rest-client.previewResponseInUntitledDocument` to `true`.
 Once a request is issued, a waiting spin icon will be displayed in the status bar until the response is received.
+You can click the spin icon the cancel the request.
 After that the icon will be replaced with the total duration and response size.

 You can view the breakdown of the response time when hovering over the total duration in status bar, you could view the duration details of _Socket_, _DNS_, _TCP_, _First Byte_ and _Download_.